booleanhunter/ReactJS-AdminLTE/README.md

 - Go to [http://localhost:8080/widgets.html](http://localhost:8080/widgets.html) to see available widgets in ReactJS.
 - Use [React Developer Tools Chrome Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to understand the components hierarchy and structure and to track down bugs.

 This is still a work in progress and will get better over time.
 Will try and think of more essential features.
 Looking for feedback and contributions!
+For any discussions or queries, send an email.

 #### Upcoming stuff